yunochan/LunarCore/README.md

 ### Connecting with the client (Fiddler method)
 1. **Log in with the client to an official server and Hoyoverse account at least once to download game data.**
 2. Install and have [Fiddler Classic](https://www.telerik.com/fiddler) running.
-3. Set fiddler to decrypt https traffic.
-(Tools -> Options -> HTTPS -> Decrypt HTTPS traffic) Make sure `ignore server certificate errors` is checked as well.
-4. Copy and paste the following code into the Fiddlerscript tab of Fiddler Classic:
+3. Copy and paste the following code into the Fiddlerscript tab of Fiddler Classic.
+Remember to save the fiddler script after you copy and paste it:

 ```
 import System;